Get insider access

 DRC @ Max Volume

-This speaker has a very good dynamics performance.
-It gets loud enough to fill large spaces with sound, with significantly less compression present at max volume than the JBL Boombox 2, resulting in cleaner and clearer audio quality when you blast your favorite tunes.
+It has a great dynamics.
+It gets loud enough to fill big spaces with sound, so it's suitable for outdoor parties or large rooms.
+There's significantly less compression present at max volume than the JBL Boombox 2, resulting in cleaner and clearer audio quality when you blast your favorite tunes.

 Active Features